| By

 checked baggage or dispose of it at

+the checkpoint.
 We suggest that you pack all

 liquids and gels including shampoo,